White Oak, Oklahoma

 White Oak is an unincorporated community and census-designated place (CDP) in Craig County, Oklahoma, United States, along State Highway 66, approximately one mile (1.6 km) west of that road's eastern terminus with U.S. Route 60.
-The community had a post office from October 14, 1898 until October 31, 1957.
 As of the 2010 census, the White Oak CDP had a population of 263.
-White Oak's high school closed after the 2010-11 school year due to budget concerns, the elementary school and middle school continue to operate while the old high school building is abandoned.
-The high school campus contains two basketball gyms, the main gym named Carl Horner gymnasium, and an old gym connected to the school.
-The only remnants of the football field is the concession stand.

 White Oak is the location of the Shawnee Tribe's annual Spring and Fall Bread Dances and Green Corn ceremonies.

+History

+The community had a post office from October 14, 1898 until October 31, 1957.

 Demographics

+Education

+It is in White Oak Public Schools.
+While the district has jurisdiction over grades K-12, since 2010 it sends high school students to Vinita Public Schools and only educates Pre-Kindergarten through grade 8 in-house.